kr1zzo-FER/Model-Informed-Path-Planning/README.md

 *System Architecture and Implementation of the Vessel Path-Planning Module Based on the Iron ROS2 Framework.*

-This project was originally developed as part of the master’s thesis *Model-Informed Global Path Planning and Control for Autonomous Vessels* at the Faculty of Electrical Engineering and Computing in Zagreb.
+This project was originally developed as part of the master’s thesis Model-Informed Global Path Planning and Control for Autonomous Vessels at the Faculty of Electrical Engineering and Computing, University of Zagreb.
+Earlier prototype versions of the project are available in the branches drop-down menu.

 Each component of the *Path Planning Module* architecture follows a distinct approach and can be developed as an independent module.
 The current implementation represents only a part of a larger planned framework, as presented in [Section](#-ros2-software-architecture-for-vessel-path-planning).
 The referenced ROS2 packages can be upgraded or replaced in the future without affecting the module’s functionality or other system components, provided that the described communication topology is followed.